-Kingsbury now offers a standard line of plain journal bearings in addition to our proven tilting pad design.
+Kingsbury now offers a standard line of plain thrust bearings, sometimes called land bearings, in addition to our proven tilting pad design.
 KN thick-walled metric bearings are designed for pressure oil-lubricated rotating machinery such as turbines, pumps and gears.
 Power ranges typically at 1MW and operate at sliding speeds of 5m/s to 90 m/s.
 A wide variety of sizes and proportions are available in shaft sizes of up to 710 mm.
 Standard designs can be customized for individual applications to suit any shaft size.
 For shaft sizes above 710 mm, bearings are custom made to your specifications.
 Kingsbury will also manufacture bearings to customer supplied drawings and specifications.

 Benefits & Features

 Our standard sizes and designs make selection easy and efficient.
 All standard parts are babbitt-lined, steel-backed and manufactured to ISO standards.
 Our standard babbitt material is ASTM: B23 Grade 2, but many other grades and types are available.
 Thrust capacity up to 1.7 MPa times the active thrust area can be provided on KN thick wall bearings or by separate thrust washers.
 For higher loads and faster sliding speeds, tilting pad bearings should be considered.
 For the most part, these plain flat land bearings are perfect for lower speed, moderate load applications and provide a reliable alternative to more expensive bearing styles.
 Polymer linings are available to extend performance limits, to operate with non-oil lubricants such as water, or to be used in harsh environments.